-Long skirts in earthy colors or with patterns such as flowers and paisley, along with peasant-type blouses, will work for women.
+Long skirts in earthy colors or with patterns, such as flowers and paisley, along with peasant-type blouses will work for women.
 Caftans with lace-up necks and long sleeves would be appropriate as well.
 If you prefer a shorter look, a miniskirt is always an option.

-For women, a very short pixie cut is acceptable, especially if you're aiming for a neater mid-'60s mod look.
-Or, if you have long hair, either braid it or let it fall straight down, parted in the middle.
-A wig will help if you have shorter hair and want the long-haired Woodstock look.
+For women, a very short pixie cut is on theme, especially if you're aiming for a neater, mid-'60s mod girl look.
+If you have long hair, either braid it or let it fall straight down, parted in the middle.
+A hippie wig will help if you have shorter hair and want the long-haired Woodstock look.

 Make jewelry chunky; go for either geometric and bold or peace-related with peace signs, flowers, stars and moons.
-Peace symbol necklaces are appropriate for men, too.
+Peace symbol necklaces are appropriate for men too.
 Both men and women can carry props, such as flowers and guitars.